iteacher/bstvisualiser/README.md

 ## Educational Value

-The Binary Search Tree Visualizer brings the complexities of BST operations to life, making it an invaluable tool for students and teachers.
+The Binary Search Tree Visualiser brings the complexities of BST operations to life, making it an invaluable tool for students and teachers.
 It offers hands-on, interactive ways to observe the tree’s behavior during insertions, deletions, and traversals, supporting a deeper, more intuitive understanding of data structures.

 By using this tool, learners can gain insights into real-world applications of BSTs and practice fundamental computer science concepts in a highly visual way.
 This app is especially useful for: